ths-rwth/smtrat/doc/markdown/tools/benchmax.md

 ### CondorBackend (unstable)

 The [CondorBackend](@ref benchmax::CondorBackend) is aimed at the HTCondor batch system and works similar to the SlurmBackend.
 Note however that this backend is not well tested and we therefore consider it unstable.

+## Troubleshooting

+* If benchmax terminates due to a segmentation fault without any message, then it probably exceeded available memory.
+A common error is that SMT-RAT has produced too much logging output.
+To fix this, simply build SMT-RAT with `LOGGING=OFF`.